waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Warps:** `DOOR`, `CAVE`, `LADDER`, `STAIRCASE` (Move onto tile).
 Gatehouse warps are triggered by walking into the building side.
 *   **One-Way Ledges:** `LEDGE_HOP_DOWN/LEFT/RIGHT`.
 Verified by attempting to move against the ledge direction.
 *   **Complex Tiles:**
-    * `FLOOR_UP_WALL` (Under Re-evaluation): Overwatch critique noted my documentation is flawed.
-This tile appears to be the benches in the train station.
-My previous tests were inconclusive.
-I will now conduct a thorough test of movement on, off, and between these tiles from all directions to create an accurate entry.
+    * `FLOOR_UP_WALL`: Can be entered from the side (from a FLOOR tile).
+Cannot be exited by moving up.
+Further testing required.
-    * `WARP_CARPET_DOWN` (Verified: Currently non-functional.
+    * `WARP_CARPET_DOWN`: Currently non-functional.
 Extensive testing by stepping on it from all directions and pressing 'A' has yielded no results.
-Likely requires an external trigger or key item.)
+Likely requires an external trigger or key item.

 ### Untested Tile Types (High Priority)
 * `RAILING`: Needs testing.
 Located on the Goldenrod Dept. Store Roof.